iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## Fetching
 It is used to fetch branches and tags from one or more other repositories, along with the objects necessary to complete their histories.
 It updates the remote-tracking branches.

+## Index
+The Git index is a staging area between the working directory and repository.
+It is used as the index to build up a set of changes that you want to commit together.